Taming-the-BEAST/Prior-selection/README.md

 > Navigate to the **Site Model** panel, where we can choose the model of nucleotide evolution that we want to assume to underly our dataset.
 >

 Our dataset is made of nucleotide sequences.
-There are four models of nucleotide evolution available in BEAUti2: **JC69, HKY, TN93** and **GTR**.
+By default there are four models of nucleotide evolution available in BEAUti2: **JC69, HKY, TN93** and **GTR**.
 The **JC69** model is the simplest evolutionary model.
 All the substitutions are assumed to happen at the same rate and all the bases are assumed to have identical frequencies, i.e. each base **A, C, G** and **T** is assumed to have an equilibrium frequency of 0.25.
 In the **HKY** model, the rate of transitions **A {% eqinline \leftrightarrow %} G** and **C {% eqinline \leftrightarrow %} T** is allowed to be different from the rate of transversions **A {% eqinline \leftrightarrow %} C, G {% eqinline \leftrightarrow %} T**.
 Furthermore, the frequency of each base can be either "Estimated", "Empirical" or "All Equal".
 When we set the frequencies to "Estimated", the frequency of each base will be co-estimated as a parameter during the BEAST run.
 If we use "Empirical", base frequencies will be set to the frequencies of each base found in the alignment.
 Finally, if set to "All Equal", the base frequencies will be set to 0.25.
 The **TN93** model is slightly more complicated than **HKY**, by allowing for different rates of **A {% eqinline \leftrightarrow %} G** and **C {% eqinline \leftrightarrow %} T** transitions.
 Finally, the **GTR** model is the most general reversible model and allows for different substitution rates between each pair of nucleotides as well as different base frequencies, resulting in a total of 9 free parameters.

 > **Topic for discussion:** Which substitution model may be the most appropriate for our dataset and why?
 >

-Since we do not have any extra information on how the data evolved, the decision is not clear cut.
+Since we do not have any extra information on how the sequences evolved, the decision is not clear cut.
 The best would be to have some independent information on what model fits the influenza data the best.
 Alternatively, one could perform model comparison, or apply reversible jump MCMC (see for example the  **bModelTest** and **substBMA** packages) to choose the best model.
 Let's assume, we have done some independent data analyses and found the HKY model to fit the influenza data the best.
 In general, this model captures the major biases that can arise in the analysis of nucleotide data.

 Now we have to decide whether we want to assume all of the sites to have been subject to the same substitution rate or if we want to allow for the possibility that some sites are evolving faster than others.
 For this, we choose the number of gamma rate categories.
 This model scales the substitution rate by a factor, which is defined by a Gamma distribution.
 If we choose to split the Gamma distribution into 4 categories, we will have 4 possible scalings that will be applied to the substitution rate.
 The probability of a substitution at each site will be calculated under each scaled substitution rate (and corresponding transition probability matrix) and averaged over the 4 outcomes.